How Extended Family Mental Health Issues Influence Household Portfolio Allocations

 64 Pages Posted: 1 Nov 2018 Last revised: 30 Apr 2021

 Growing research links household financial decisions and health status within the nuclear family.
 However, the focus on the nuclear family could underestimate the health-wealth effect.
 Previous research finds that household wealth can decline when an extended family member experiences a physical health shock.
-We expand current economic modeling to investigate the connection between portfolio allocations and mental health among siblings.
+We expand current economic modeling to investigate the connection between portfolio allocations and mental health of siblings.
 Mental health conditions affect nearly one fourth (23%) of the adult U.S. population.
 We hypothesize that mental health issues outside of the nuclear family unit are a unique contributor to household portfolio allocation decisions.
 We use panel data and find significant effects of having at least one sibling with a mental health issue on household financial decisions.
 The effects include decreased probability of risky asset ownership (stocks, mutual funds), decreased risky assets as a share of financial assets, and decreased total amount of risky asset holdings.
 These results have important implications for understanding the connection between health, portfolio allocation, and wealth building.

 Keywords: household finance, portfolio allocation, mental health

 JEL Classification: G11, I14

 Suggested Citation: Suggested Citation